EinsteinC/AAE6102-Asg2/README.md

 # AAE6102-Asg2
-# Task-1 Comparative Analysis of GNSS Positioning Techniques for Smartphone Navigation
+# Task 1 – Differential GNSS Positioning

 This repository contains a detailed comparative analysis of various GNSS techniques used in smartphone navigation, including Differential GNSS (DGNSS), Real-Time Kinematic (RTK), Precise Point Positioning (PPP), and PPP-RTK.
 The analysis explores the advantages and limitations of each technique across several critical dimensions.